darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 won't explain what `SETUP_LOOP` and friends do at runtime.)

-Now we have a runnable program again, that can compile nontrivial computations.
-We could flesh it out further with more node types---`break` and `continue`, for example.
-But the biggest gain in usefulness---compiling functions and classes---requires bigger changes.
+Now we have a runnable program again, that can compile nontrivial computations!
+We could flesh it out further with more node types---`break` and `continue`, for example; however, those don't add materially to the complexity of the kinds of programs we can compile.
+We leave those as an exercise to the reader.

 ## A completed compiler: rendering functions and classes

-For these (figure 2), we'll need more passes:
+The next biggest gain of expressiveness will be in compiling functions and classes.
+[DEBO NOTE: We should also explicitly mention why we're adding listcomps and lambdas in this version.
+Are they related to function or classdefs in an interesting way?
+Will they be able to leverage the same infrastructure?]
+As we will see shortly, this requires even bigger changes to our design.

     # In figure 2: ASTs added in Tailbiter version 2.
     stmt = FunctionDef(identifier name, arguments args, stmt* body, expr* decorator_list)